cohesity/cohesity-powershell-module/docs/cmdlets-reference/Stop-CohesityProtectionJobRun.md

 Accept wildcard characters: False
 ```

-### -JobRunID
+### -JobRunId
-Run Id of a Protection Job Run that needs to be cancelled.
+Run Id of a protection job run that needs to be cancelled.
-If this Run id does not match the id of an active Run in the Protection job, the job Run is not cancelled and an error will be returned.
+If this run id does not match the id of an active run in the protection job, the job run is not cancelled and an error will be returned.

 ```yaml
 Type: long